Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities: Problem Classes Considered and General Framework

 In constraint~\eqref{eqn:dpValueToGo}, free variable $V^l_i$ denotes the value-to-go of the DP when agent $i$ arrives with exactly $l$ slots remaining, with $V^l_i$ understood to be 0 if $i=n+1$ or $l=0$.
 Meanwhile, auxiliary variable $U^l_{ij}$ denotes the utility gain when agent $i$ realizes to type $j$ with $l$ slots remaining.
 The utility gain $U^l_{ij}$ is lower-bounded by both 0 and the expression $\sum_{j'=j}^m \Delta_{j'}-V^l_{i+1}+V^{l-1}_{i+1}$ in~\eqref{eqn:dpUtility}, which denotes the immediate gain from accepting agent $i$ (who has valuation $r_j=\sum_{j'=j}^m \Delta_{j'}$) minus the loss $(V^l_{i+1}-V^{l-1}_{i+1})$ from proceeding to agent $i+1$ with $l-1$ instead of $l$ slots remaining.
 Finally, constraint~\eqref{eqn:optIs1} normalizes the value of $\Proph(I)$ (resp.\ $\ExAnte(I)$) to 1. \end{definition}

-Therefore, in the linear program $V^k_1$ will equal precisely the optimal performance $\DP(I)$ of dynamic programming \citep[see e.g.][]{puterman2014markov}, and hence LP~\eqref{lp:innerPrimal} correctly describes the adversary's inner problem of minimizing $\DP(I)/\Proph(I)$ (resp.\ $\DP(I)/\ExAnte(I)$) over all instances $I$ with some given type distributions.
+Therefore, in the linear program $V^k_1$ will equal precisely the optimal performance $\DP(I)$ of dynamic programming (see e.g. \cite{de2003linear}, \cite{adelman2007dynamic}), and hence LP~\eqref{lp:innerPrimal} correctly describes the adversary's inner problem of minimizing $\DP(I)/\Proph(I)$ (resp.\ $\DP(I)/\ExAnte(I)$) over all instances $I$ with some given type distributions.
 We now take the dual of~\eqref{lp:innerPrimal} to uncover a new problem.

 \begin{definition}[Dual of Inner Problem for Minimizing $\DP$] Defining dual variables $x^l_i,y^l_{ij},\theta$ for constraints \eqref{eqn:dpValueToGo},\eqref{eqn:dpUtility},\eqref{eqn:optIs1} respectively, the following LP is dual to~\eqref{lp:innerPrimal}.